PiBrewing/cbpi4-buzzer/README.md

 ## Buzzer Plugin calls buzzer on cbpi notifications

-- Settings will be added by thins plugin
+- Settings will be added by this plugin
 - buzzer_gpio: GPIO your buzzer is conected to
 - buzzer_level: Sound level(High or Low)
+- Different sounds for error, warning and other message types

 -  Changelog